 Because these women have large breasts, their lifts are a bit more complex.
 In addition to tightening the skin and repositioning the nipples and areola, the surgeon may need to reduce breast tissue.
 Patients might be worried about losing volume, especially because as large-breasted women, they won’t get implants.

-Dr Rizk has performed this procedure many times before and he can reassure you that if anything, that slight reduction will make your breasts even more attractive.
+Dr Rizk has performed this procedure many times before and he can reassure you that if anything, that slight reduction will compliment the overall aesthetic appearance.
 They may look smaller, but their shape will be more rounded and their form will be perkier so the patient will have a rounder, curvier result.

 Another thing women might worry about is the sensitivity of their nipples.
 They may be concerned that physically shifting the position of their nipple will affect nipple sensation and breastfeeding.
 Fortunately, Dr Rizk is an expert, and when he repositions your nipples, he ensures that the nerve system and blood supply are unaffected.
 This means your nipples will be undisturbed and will remain as responsive as they’ve always been.